kythe/kythe/kythe/web/site/getting-started.md

 incompatible version of Bazel, look for `jdk7` in the build label that is printed by `bazel version`.

-Also note that not all targets build with `//...` - some targets aer purposefully omitted.
+Also note that not all targets build with `//...` - some targets are purposefully omitted.
 This includes `//kythe/web/ui`, `//kythe/release`, and many of the docker images we push.